finom/use-change/README.md

 > The most minimalistic React state library on the market

 With this hook application state is defined as a nested object and the properties of the object are listened with [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
 No reducers, actions, observers, middlewares, exported constants.
-Just one hook and some secondary API.
+Just one hook and some secondary API that you can ignore.

 Components that call `useChange` listen to only those properties that they actually need but never updated if something else is changed 🏎️.